j3lte/chanarchive/README.md

 Call the program with the `-h` or `--help` option to see more options.
 You can see the current output here in the [docs](https://github.com/j3lte/chanarchive/blob/master/docs/cli.md)

-It will create a folder called based on the imageboard, where it stores the current thread.
+It will create a folder based on the imageboard, where it stores the current thread.
+This follows the pattern of the shortcode

 ## Supported Chans: